thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 The AS number in command will determine whether the routers establish an eBGP or iBGP session.

-We also need the `update-source` command to tell router to use loopback0 address when talking to BGP neighbors
+The `update-source` command to tell router to use loopback0 address when talking to BGP neighbors

 R1
 ```